kristerw/spirv-tools/doc/API_reference.md

   <dd><p>
   Return all instructions using this instruction.
   </p><p>
-  Debug and decoration instructions are not considered using any instruction.
+  Debug and decoration instructions are not returned.
   </p></dd>

   <dt><code>get_decorations()</code></dt>